tlevine/wetlands/readme.md

 Loading and parsing of each particular document is handled

-But *do not run two instances of this in the same environment*;
+And **do not run two instances of this in the same environment**;
-that may mess up the data.
+that will mess up the queue.

 ### Size